FiQCI/fiqci.github.io/_posts/2024-07-16-Lumi_web_introduction.md

 ### Sbatch script to run on LUMI

+To run your Python file on the LUMI system, you'll need to create an sbatch script.
+This script is necessary for submitting your job to the LUMI job scheduler, which allocates resources and manages the execution of your job.

-Create a `script.sh` file with this content:
+Create a `script.sh` file with the following content:

 ```bash
 #!/bin/bash -l